 Fees increase and so do subsidies – but do they match?

-With family members and carers taking on additional carer duties, respite services will soon be in very high demand, and any extra Home Care Package funds are likely to be quickly consumed by respite.
-Many Home Care services have been paused and when these services pick up again, there will be real need for a large quantity of services to make up for lost time and declining health due to the decreased care and support available during the pandemic.
-The minor 1.6% increase in Home Care Packages will be used very rapidly.
+With family members and carers taking on additional carer duties, respite services are in very high demand, and many extra Home Care Package funds are being quickly consumed by respite.
+Many of the less essential Home Care services, such as social activities and allied health, have been reduced and when these services pick up again, there will be real need for a large quantity of services to make up for lost time and declining health due to the decreased care and support available during the pandemic.
+The minor 1% increase in Home Care Packages will be used very rapidly.